Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods: Abstract

 \section{Abstract}

-Recent endeavors to accelerate inference in Multimodal Large Language Models (MLLMs) have primarily focused on visual token compression.
-The effectiveness of these methods is typically assessed by measuring the accuracy drop on established benchmarks, comparing model performance before and after compression.
-However, these benchmarks are originally designed to assess the perception and reasoning capabilities of MLLMs, rather than to evaluate compression techniques.
-As a result, directly applying them to visual token compression introduces a task mismatch.
-Strikingly, our investigation reveals that \textit{\textbf{simple image downsampling consistently outperforms many advanced compression methods across multiple widely used benchmarks}}.
-Through extensive experiments, we make the following observations: (i) Current benchmarks are noisy for the visual token compression task. (ii) Down-sampling is able to serve as a data filter to evaluate the difficulty of samples in the visual token compression task.
-Motivated by these findings, we introduce VTC-Bench, an evaluation framework that incorporates a data filtering mechanism to denoise existing benchmarks, thereby enabling fairer and more accurate assessment of visual token compression methods.
-All data and code are available at \hyperlink{https://github.com/Chenfei-Liao/VTC-Bench}{https://github.com/Chenfei-Liao/VTC-Bench}.
+Recent efforts to accelerate inference in Multimodal Large Language Models (MLLMs) have largely focused on visual token compression.
+The effectiveness of these methods is commonly evaluated by measuring the accuracy drop on existing MLLM benchmarks before and after compression.
+However, these benchmarks are originally designed to assess general perception and reasoning abilities, rather than the specific challenges posed by visual token compression, leading to a fundamental task mismatch.
+In this work, we uncover a counterintuitive yet consistent phenomenon: \textbf{simple image downsampling outperforms many advanced visual token compression methods across multiple widely used benchmarks}.
+Through a comprehensive empirical study spanning eight popular benchmarks and multiple state-of-the-art compression techniques, we show that (i) current benchmarks contain substantial noise (task-irrelevant samples) for evaluating visual token compression, and (ii) downsampling can act as an effective data filter that distinguishes between simple and difficult samples with respect to compression sensitivity.
+Motivated by these findings, we propose \textbf{VTC-Bench}\footnote{Code: \href{https://github.com/Chenfei-Liao/VTC-Bench}{https://github.com/Chenfei-Liao/VTC-Bench}.}\footnote{Project Page: \href{https://chenfei-liao.github.io/VTC-Bench-Page}{https://chenfei-liao.github.io/VTC-Bench-Page}.}, an evaluation framework that explicitly leverages downsampling as a discriminator to denoise existing benchmarks, enabling a fairer and more meaningful additional assessment of visual token compression methods.